 It took some time to grow a thick skin and learn that sort of criticism can be gold if handled well.

 Comparatively, writing rings a very similar note.
 It’s also intimate.
 We put our blood, sweat and tears into the whole thing.
 We live it.
 It is an extension of our own being.
 So negative comments – or fear of them – is debilitating.

 We need to get that into the frame of mind that criticism, reviews, input from others is only going to help us improve the manuscript.
 And also let us know what parts we were torturing ourselves over, is in fact, relevant.

-Critical writing partners and beta readers have helped me wheedle out parts of my manuscript that weren’t working, derivative, and other parts that were great.
+Critical writing partners and beta readers have helped me wheedle out parts of a manuscript that weren’t working, elements which are derivative, and other parts that are great.
 It also let me know about some things I wasn’t sure of – many times my consternation was completely unwarranted.

 It’s easier to say, push through it.
 Everybody is different and handles criticism with varying degrees of emotional attachment.
-But if you can start viewing your completed manuscript as something you can improve more (through market research – being critique partners and beta readers) and developing that critical eye, you are setting yourself up to stay the distance as a writer.
+But if you can start viewing your completed manuscript as something you can improve (through market research, using critique partners and beta readers) and develop that critical eye, you are setting yourself up to stay the distance as a writer.

 No one wants to be crippled by fear.
-You’re not writing to the pages to forever remain in a box under your bed.
+You’re not writing all those pages to forever remain in a box under your bed.

 © Casey Carlisle 2016.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Casey Carlisle with appropriate and specific direction to the original content.